nguyenngochuyhoang1010/cos30082-face-recognition-with-emotions/README.md

 If a spoof attempt is detected (e.g., a phone screen held up to the camera), a RED BOX will appear with the alert "SPOOF DETECTED".

 Access and registration are blocked while a spoof is detected.

+Demo Features & Troubleshooting

+Note on Liveness Sensitivity:
+The anti-spoofing model is highly sensitive to texture and depth cues.
+In some lighting conditions, it may be difficult to trigger a "Spoof" detection using a high-quality phone screen.

+Manual Demo Mode:
+To assist with grading and demonstration, a manual override is included to verify the UI logic:

+Hold the 'S' key on your keyboard to force a "Spoof" detection signal.

+This allows you to verify that the system correctly locks down (Red Box) when a spoof is reported by the model logic.

+Project Structure

+/
+├── models/                 # Trained .pth model files ├── src/
+│   ├── app.py              # Main GUI Application
+│   ├── anti_spoofing.py    # Liveness detection module
+│   ├── emotion_detection.py# Emotion classification module
+│   ├── models.py           # PyTorch model architecture definitions
+│   └── ...
+├── notebooks/              # Jupyter notebooks used for training ├── face_db.json            # Local database of registered users
+└── requirements.txt        # Python dependencies